-He is the Honorary Director of the IIPM Think Tank at IIPM, ranked as one of India’s topmost B-Schools - No.1 in Intellectual Impact, No.1 in Global Exposure, No.1 in CSR, No.4 Overall and in Industry Interface and No.6 in Placements as well as Quality of Faculty amongst all B-Schools in India.
+He is the Honorary Director of the IIPM Think Tank at IIPM, one of India’s leading entrepreneurial institutions.
+IIPM has been previously ranked as one of India’s topmost B-Schools - No.1 in Intellectual Impact, No.1 in Global Exposure, No.1 in CSR, No.4 Overall and in Industry Interface and No.6 in Placements as well as Quality of Faculty amongst all B-Schools in India.
 He teaches Leadership and National Economic Planning at IIPM.
 His public seminars on Leadership are a rage, with thousands attending them.
 Since 2001 he has been presenting annually a much watched “Alternative Budget” programme on TV, on the day before the budget is announced.
 The same has been aired on leading TV channels like Headlines Today, Zee News and India TV.
 As a budget specialist every year he is virtually on every other TV channel of India on the Day of the Annual Budget.

-He is the only Indian to author two management books-“Count Your Chickens Before They Hatch” and “Discover The Diamond in You” which have sold more than a million copies each.
-He is also the author of Planning India and the best-selling books - The Great Indian Dream, Thorns To Competition and Cult.
+He is the only Indian to author two management books-“Count Your Chickens Before They Hatch” and “Discover The Diamond in You” which have been #1 monster best-sellers.
+He is also the author of Planning India, Global Power Brands, Bollywood's 70 Most Iconic Power Brands and the best-selling books - The Great Indian Dream, Thorns To Competition and Cult.
 His book "Discover the Diamond in You" for which he got an unprecedented advance, became a record breaking best seller, selling 1, 00,000 copies in the first ten days itself!

 He has been a regular columnist with 'The New Indian Express', 'Asian Age', 'Deccan Chronicle', 'Mid Day', 'Pioneer', 'Central Chronicle', 'The Sunday Standard', 'The North East Sun Magazine', 'Meghalaya Guardian', 'Echo of Arunachal', 'Nagaland Post', 'Sikkim Express', 'Kashmir Times', 'Millennium Post', 'Dainik Bhaskar' (Hindi edition; The No.1 daily newspaper in India), 'Navabharat' (Hindi), 'Asomiya Pratidin' (Assamese), 'Dharitiri' (Oriya), 'Poknapham' (Manipuri) and Urdu dailies 'Etemaad', 'Kashmir Uzma' and 'Sahafat'; making his columns at one time amongst the most widely read in India covering all parts of India in every other language.
 In the past, he has also been a columnist with 'Hindustan Times' and 'The Times of India' and a guest columnist with 'The Economic Times', 'The Indian Express', 'Business Standard', 'The Financial Express', 'The Sunday Observer', 'India Today Plus', 'Dash', 'Gentleman' and 'Life Positive'.
 Apart from writing on issues of burning national importance, he writes extensively on China, Africa and America.

 He is also the founder of the charity, Aurobindo Chaudhuri Memorial Great Indian Dream Foundation - started in memory of his brother in 2002.
 GIDF works in the areas of Health, Education, Employment and Environment.
-GIDF supports developmental activities in 2,000 villages, impacting millions of lives across more than 12 states in India wherein it runs primary schools, medical camps and medical vans, supports low cost open heart surgeries, does developmental and employment generation work through varied activities like women’s self help groups, donating sewing machines, building of check water dams, toilets, schools etc. Cricketing Icon Sachin Tendulkar has in past supported GIDF activities by lending his endorsement in GIDF ads and campaigns.
+GIDF has supported developmental activities in 2,000 villages, impacting millions of lives across more than 12 states in India through primary schools, medical camps and medical vans and has supported low cost open heart surgeries, developmental and employment generation work through varied activities like women’s self help groups, donating sewing machines, building of check water dams, toilets, schools etc. Cricketing Icon Sachin Tendulkar has in past supported GIDF activities by lending his endorsement in GIDF ads and campaigns.

 Arindam conducts workshops, seminars and lecture tours on Comparative Management Techniques worldwide.
 His talks have always had a spell binding effect.
 As an internationally acclaimed speaker Arindam has spoken extensively in various cities and universities of America and Europe, including at the Harvard Business School in Harvard University, Kenan Flagler Business School in University of North Carolina and Imperial College Business School in London.
 As a management thinker he specializes in the areas of Strategic Vision, Leadership and Comparative Management Techniques.
 His contribution to the field of management studies can be found in the iconoclastic "Theory 'i' Management" which he has developed for India Inc. in his book “Count Your Chickens before they Hatch”.
 "Theory 'i' Management" is about India centric management ideas with global applicability.
 Apart from his international seminar tours, since 1998, he has been conducting workshops on Leadership and Strategic Vision exclusively for CEOs, MDs, Directors and Presidents from the corporate sector in India.
 From the Managing Director of Hero Motors to the President of Tata Chemicals, from the Executive President of A.V.
 Birla Group to the CEO of Ernst & Young have all taken LEADERSHIP TRAINING WORKSHOPS from him.
 From public sector giants like NTPC to GAIL to private sector giants like Microsoft to ABB have either had Arindam come over and speak to their executives or have sent their top management people to attend his workshops.
 This is of course apart from a list of virtually every other organization worth its name who have benefitted from his consulting firm Planman's various consulting solutions.
 As a celebrated speaker he has spoken at various annual conferences and national conventions and Industry organizations like CII, Assocham etc.